pra1veenk/ppe-detect-sap/README.md

 * `plant` Enter the SAP Plant ID where the product is being assembled or manufactured, this information will be logically mapped to the bucket as folders.
 * `material` Product# that is being assembled in the assembly/manufactured for which inspection is performed, enter the SAP material ID and this will be logically mapped to the bucket as folders
 ## SAP Environnment details
-* `SAP_AUTH_SECRET` Provide the arn where the credentials with keys `user` and `password` for accessing SAP services.
+* `SAP_AUTH_SECRET` Provide the arn where the credentials with keys `user` and `password` or `APIkey` if using SAP BTP  for accessing SAP services.
-* `SAP_HOST_NAME` Host name of the instance for accessing the SAP OData service e.g. hostname of load balancer/Web Dispatcher/SAP Gateway
+* `SAP_HOST_NAME` Host name of the instance for accessing the SAP OData service e.g. hostname of load balancer/Web Dispatcher/SAP Gateway.
+If using BTP, please pass host alias
 * `SAP_PORT` provide the port on which the SAP service can be accesed e.g 443/50001
 * `SAP_PROTOCOL` Enter protocol ushing which the service will be accessed HTTPS/HTTP